What Is Behaviorist Theory?

 Negative reinforcement

-Negative reinforcement is when something is removed after a behavior is emitted and makes the behavior more likely to occur in the future.
-This often has to do with escaping from a situation.
+Negative reinforcement involves removing a stimulus after a behavior, making the behavior more likely to occur in the future.
+It often relates to escaping from an aversive situation.

 For example, when the buzzer goes off in my car because my seatbelt is not on, I put my seatbelt on.
 Phew!
 I have escaped the annoyance of the buzzer.
 In the future, I’ll put on my seatbelt sooner when I start the car to avoid the annoyance of the buzzer.